openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwceu-201_0_0.md

 | 4        | Tripple keypress   |
 | 5        | 4 x keypress       |
 | 6        | 5 x keypress       |

+### LED frame color brightness
+0: LED disabled
+1 - 100: 1-100% brightness
+101: brightness directly proportional to measured power
+102: brightness inversely proportional to measured power

+Generic class for configuration parameter.

+The ```config_decimal``` channel is of type ```config_decimal``` and supports the ```Number``` item.

+### LED frame Color ON-state
+This channel allows to change the color for the LED ring of the frame when the switch is in ON.

+The color can be assigned as follows
+0 – LED disabled
+1 – White
+2 – Red
+3 – Green
+4 – Blue
+5 – Yellow
+6 – Cyan
+7 – Magenta
+8 – colour changes smoothly depending on measured power
+9 – colour changes in steps depending on measured power

+Generic class for configuration parameter.

+The ```config_decimal``` channel is of type ```config_decimal``` and supports the ```Number``` item.

+### LED frame Color OFF-state
+This channel allows to change the color for the LED ring of the frame when the switch is in OFF.

+The color can be assigned as follows
+0 – LED disabled
+1 – White
+2 – Red
+3 – Green
+4 – Blue
+5 – Yellow
+6 – Cyan
+7 – Magenta

+Generic class for configuration parameter.

+The ```config_decimal``` channel is of type ```config_decimal``` and supports the ```Number``` item.

 ### Battery Level
 Represents the battery level as a percentage (0-100%).
 Bindings for things supporting battery level in a different format (e.g. 4 levels) should convert to a percentage to provide a consistent battery level reading.